Rental agreement: Italy

 Italian rental agreements on real estate properties are not uniquely regulated by the written pact agreed by the owner and the tenant.
 Italian civil law requires a correspondence between the destination of use (e.g. residential, commercial activity) agreed by the contractual parties and the effective destination of use adopted by the tenant after his take of possession of the property.
 In case of relevant differences, the owner has the faculty to resolve the contract for grave non-fulfillment.

 If the owner does not opt for the express resolutive option established by law or by the contract, the contract remains in force and the civil judge is entitled by law to appreciate the effective use of the real estate, as well as the awareness and implicit tolerance manifested by the owner (in absence of any resolutive action taken with regard to the contract).
 The judge is entitled to determinate the new contractual agreement, making its clauses compliant with the effective destination of use of the property.
 The new import of the contractual obligation (the annual rent) is usually recalculated in application of standard contracts defined by the association of the real estates' owners and lessees, both at a national and at a provincial level.

+United States

+In New York City, rental agreements may contain a good guy clause provision.